Jess Wilson: Leadership spill

 On 17 November 2025, ABC News reported that a cross-factional delegation of Liberal MPs informed Liberal leader Brad Battin that he had lost the support of the party room and that it understood that Wilson would nominate for the leadership of the party in a spill the following morning.

 At the full Liberal party room meeting, members of the party's caucus voted 19 to 13 to allow the spill, after which Wilson was elected unopposed.
 Wilson became the first woman to lead the Victorian Liberals.

+Opposition leader (2025–present)

+On 30 November 2025, Wilson announced her shadow cabinet.
+The ministry was notable for including former Liberal leaders Brad Battin, who led the party before Wilson, and Matthew Guy, while excluding John Pesutto.
+Furthermore, Wilson retained her shadow treasurer role, breaking with Liberal Party precedent of the deputy having the treasury portfolio.

+Wilson, on 28 November 2025, announced that she would move a bill to ban coercive control, while seeking bipartisan support for the ban.
+On 3 December 2025, the Allan Government matched Wilson's commitment to criminalisation.

+In April 2026, Wilson announced a series of justice policies, including expanding the range of offences treated as adult crimes to include burglary, serious assault and attempted murder, introducing a "one-strike" bail rule where offenders who reoffend while on bail would be automatically refused.

+In May 2026, Wilson unveiled a 10-year economic plan, which included a freeze on non frontline public sector positions.

+From June 2026, Wilson announced a series of policies ahead of the November state election, including tougher penalties for serious offences, reforms to bail laws, greater housing development and a proposal to restore weekly rubbish collection across Victoria.
+In recent polling, the Liberal National Coalition has held a lead over the Allan and subsequently Carroll Labor governments, with a DemosAU poll in August showing the Coalition ahead 55 to 45 on a two party preferred basis.
+The same poll found Wilson leading Premier Ben Carroll 43 to 34 as preferred premier.

 Political positions

 In 2023, Wilson was the only Victorian Liberal MP who publicly supported the Indigenous Voice to Parliament.

 Wilson is widely considered a moderate within the party, reflecting the politics of the blue-ribbon seat she represents.

 Personal life

 Wilson grew up in Melbourne's inner east.
 Her father Ron was also a Liberal Party state MP, being the member for Bennettswood between 1999 and 2002.

 Wilson attended Mont Albert Primary School and Strathcona Baptist Girls Grammar, and completed tertiary education at Monash University.
 Wilson played hockey for the Kew Box Hill Hockey Club, and barracks for the Collingwood Football Club.

+Wilson identifies as a Roman Catholic.